 If you LOVE French fries as much as I do, you will love these crispy baked French fries.
 Dip them in this curry dipping sauce for a fun side dish or appetizer!
 These fries are baked, not fried so they are much healthier!

-Grab a fry, or ten and enjoy this crispy gluten free appetizer recipe anytime!
+Grab a fry, or ten and enjoy this crispy gluten free side dish recipe anytime!

 Okay, I have a confession to make.
 I am a French fry addict.
 This is hard because it can be so hard to find safe French Fries.
 How many times have you gone to a restaurant, only to find out their fryer is shared.
 A shared fryer means gluten foods are fried in the same fryer with gluten free food.
 That is super bad if you are sensitive to gluten like me.